mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 rover will or will not understand).

-Users will be expected to have extensive opportunities to learn the capabilities and limitations of the kim library and also to provide more than enough training data for speech recognition models prior to field testing.
+Users will be expected to have extensive opportunities to learn the capabilities and limitations of the voice interface library and also to provide more than enough training data for speech recognition models prior to field testing.

 Functional Requirements
 =======================